How to Choose the Best Dog Food

 Up to 8 Weeks Old

-These substitutes are made with carefully selected and ultra-digestible proteins with a lactose content similar to that of a mother's milk.
+These substitutes are made with carefully selected and ultra-digestible proteins with a lactose content similar to a mother's milk.
 They’re also enriched with DHA to help the continuing nervous system development and vitamins E and C, lutein, and taurine to support their still-developing immune systems.

 While dog milk substitutes are not as good as the real thing, puppies raised on a milk substitute can and do still grow up to be happy and healthy dogs.